kha84/pgttsjaisrar/README.md

 6. Implement a fallback mechanism in sayit shell file, so if internet is not around (and gTTS won't work) we'll switch to something different

-7. Implement confirmations for dangerous commands  like "Switch to gaming mode" / "Enough of gaming".
+7. Implement confirmations for dangerous commands  like "Switch to gaming mode" / "Enough of gaming" / "Reboot"

 8. Restructure the code a bit:
     - so it won't be just silly plaintext matching, but using regexp
-    - add to the same place of config bindings to various functions to call
+    - add to the same place of config bindings to various functions to call, so it won't be that scattered among the code

 9. Return the browser manipulation tool back (DISPLAY issue, when X is not started in multi-user.target)